-The housing composition of Walsall varies across the Borough, with PRS Housing accounting for 12% (12,615) of accommodation in 2011.
-Evidence shows that with the decline of social housing, the demand for PRS Housing will continue to rise unless there is appropriate investment in housing stock across the country.
+The housing composition of Walsall varies across the Borough, with PRS Housing accounting for 12% (12,615) of accommodation in 2011 rising to 15,000 is 2018.
+Evidence shows that with the decline of social housing lets, the demand for PRS Housing will continue to rise unless there is appropriate investment in housing stock across the country.